Siquijor Island, Philippines

 Why is Siquijor called the Island of Fire?

 The Spanish who originally colonized here called Siquijor the Island of Fire or Isla del Fuego because the island gave off an eerie glow, which came from the great swarms of fireflies that harboured in the numerous Molave trees that grow here.

 Black magic is a famous practice for most people on the island, where many of them take pride in their mystical powers.
 Located approximately a 2-hour ferry ride off the eastern coast of Southern Cebu, there definitely isn’t a large queue of backpackers who have found their way here yet.
 Though this is starting to change, as the island’s reputation for spiritual healers continues to grow.

 The island doesn’t have any towns which would be considered overly large by Filipino standards.
-The port towns of Siquijor and Lorena are by far the largest, most likely due their limited connection to anything beyond the isolated world which exists here!
-There is not an abundance of restaurants or shops, though there’s enough to keep yourself adequately comfortable.
+The port towns of Siquijor and Lorena are the largest, most likely due to being the connection points to the other islands!
+There is not an abundance of restaurants or shops, though there’s enough to keep yourself quite comfortable and well-fed.

-Immediately upon arriving to the island, you will most likely be approached by hagglers trying to rent you a motorcycle.
-This isn’t a bad thing.. they are actually the cheapest bikes on the island for rent, and much more convenient for getting around than the very irregular Jeepneys or painfully slow Tricycles found here.
+Immediately upon arriving on the island, you will most likely be approached by hagglers trying to rent you a motorcycle.
+This isn’t a bad thing.
+They are actually the cheapest bikes on the island for rent, and much more convenient for getting around than the very irregular Jeepneys or slow (but fun) Tricycles found here.
 We managed to get a deal of roughly 200 pesos/day (approx $5 USD) with an upfront payment for 5 days – and had the balance returned to us upon return of the bikes.

 There are several attractions which may be of interest.
 They are almost all accessible by the Jeepneys, though a motorcycle here would definitely prove to be more reliable and versatile.